Zero-Tang/NoirVisor/src/vt_core/readme.md

 # Real-Time Code Integrity
 Real-Time CI is now implemented by Intel EPT.

+# Host NMI Processing
+Unlike the GIF mechanism in AMD-V, Intel VT-x does not prevent the NMI to be triggered in the host context.
+The negative side-effect of this phenomenon can be manifested in two ways.

+## Type-I Hypervisor
+If NoirVisor is loaded as a Type-I Hypervisor, the NMI will be taken in a wrong context.
+The approach of MiniVisor, written by Satoshi Tanda, is to discard the NMIs.
+However, if some messages are to be delivered through NMI, loss of message may cause incorrect behavior in the system.

+## Type-II Hypervisor
+If NoirVisor is loaded as a Type-II Hypervisor, the NMI will be taken in an out-of-monitor context.
+If malicious software hijacked the NMI handler of the OS, then the malicious software can sometimes circumvent the monitoring of hypervisor.

+## Solution
+The straight-forward solution is to set up hypervisor's own NMI handler for the host.
+The handler will inject NMI to the guest.
+However, the return of NMI should be emulated (i.e: not to use `iret` instruction) so that the NMI will not be logically re-entered, causing race condition.

+Note: it is somewhat ambiguous whether NMI-blocking in the host will be delivered to the next VM-Exit in the manual.
+There is no chapter claiming what host-state is automatically saved by VM-Entry out of VMCS.
+According to Chapter 27.5.5 "Updating Non-Register State", Volume 3, Intel 64 and IA-32 Architecture Software Developer's Manual:

+> VM-Exits caused directly by NMIs cause blocking of NMI. **Other VM-Exits do not affect blocking of NMI.**

+Let's assume the blocking of NMI is taken from the guest.
+In other words, blocking of NMI is not taken from the previous host state.

 # MTRR Emulation
-According to Intel 64 Architecture Manual, the MTRRs have no effect on the memory type used for an access to a guest physical address.
+According to Intel 64 Architecture Manual, the MTRRs have **no effect** on the memory type used for an access to a guest physical address.
 If we map all memory as write-back with EPT, there could be conflicts in that not all memory are defined as write-back by OS.
 For example, OS could define MMIO region as uncacheable memory.
 Similarly, graphics buffer could be mapped as write-combined by OS.
 Failure to map these memory accordingly could cause certain issues.
 For example, it is observed that some processors could encounter an `#MC` exception due to L2 cache data-read error. <br>
 On AMD-V/NPT, there is no need for MTRR Emulation in that Nested Paging automatically combines the memory type from NPT and MTRR.

 ## Algorithm